-Conveyancing is complicated but put simply it refers to everything that needs to be checked, searched, signed, and certified to make you the new legal owner of a property.
-Our team specialises in conveyancing and are experienced, reliable, and backed up by a team of lawyers.
-That means you’re in good hands, no matter how complicated things get.
+Conveyancing can be complicated but put simply, it refers to everything that needs to be checked, searched, signed, and certified to make you the new legal owner of a property.
+This protects the new owner of a house from any unwanted surprises, such as tax bills, structural defects, or zoning issues.

 Searches are also checks with local councils and authorities about the zoning of the building, body corporate or strata information, title and heritage listings, outstanding bills, copies of the property plans and any major construction projects (like a highway being built nearby).

-One of our team members will be your representative to all these different people.
-They’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.
+One of our team members will be your representative in every interaction with each one of these different people.
+We’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.

 This article is provided for general information purposes only.
 Its content is current at the date of publication.
 It is not legal advice and is not tailored to meet your individual needs.
 You should obtain specialist advice based on your specific circumstances before taking any action concerning the matters discussed in this article.